 For those not up to speed on the man — and you really should correct that ASAP, by the way — most of Prine’s songs come in one of two basic flavours: Mischievous ditties that will put a whimsical grin on your mug, and unflinching ballads that will tear a hole in your heart.
 As he has for years in concert, he kicked off with one of the former: Spanish Pipedream, an upbeat tale of a topless dancer and Montreal-bound soldier who blow up their TV, build a home in the country, feed their children peaches and find Jesus.
 He followed that up with the thoughtful Picture Show, a tale of James Dean, stardom and how the camera steals a bit of your soul.
 Then came the first grim reaper of the night: Six O’Clock News, a haunting chronicle of incest and death.
 When Prine sang the punch line — “The whole town saw Jimmy on the six o’clock news / His brains were on the sidewalk and blood was on his shoes” — you could have heard a pin drop in the hall.

 That opening triptych more or less set the tone for the night; Prine spent most of his magnificently sequenced 20-song set juxtaposing light with heavy, humour with heartbreak, sadness with silliness.
 Not many songwriters could have pulled off.
 Of course, not many songwriters are Prine.
 Not many have his personality, either.
-“This next song, I ain’t got not good reason for writing it,” he said by way of introducing the hard-luck story Fish and Whistle a little while later.
+“This next song, I ain’t got no good reason for writing it,” he said by way of introducing the hard-luck story Fish and Whistle.
 “It didn’t hurt nobody.
 It’s got a bit of truth in it and a lot of lies.
 But they all rhyme.”

 But he didn’t play them alone.
 As usual, he was accompanied by the duo of bassist David Jacques and guitarist Jason Wilber.
 The latter spent the evening decorating the boss’s songs with everything from chicken-pickin’ Telecaster licks and shimmering slide runs to fluttering mandolin lines; the former gently held down the bottom end, switching between electric and standup basses and occasionally pulling out a bow when darker, more subtle shadings were needed.